 Energy and how to save it is a topic of great interest to the community.
-We have activities and resources available to help your students learn how to reduce your school’s energy use.
-There are also examples of what other schools have done to inspire you!
+We have links to the Australian Curriculum, ideas for investigating energy and resources to help your students learn about energy use, energy efficiency and green energy.

 This section demonstrates the process for students to learn about, explore and audit energy patterns in the school environment, encouraging students to investigate, plan and take action.

 1. Learn about the relationship between energy and climate change

 Use an inquiry approach to look at energy as a theme within sustainability, and how energy relates to the wider issue of climate change.

 - How does energy relate to climate change?

 - What energy choices can be made to reduce greenhouse gas emissions?